H.R. 5578: Expanding Whistleblower Protections for Contractors Act of 2025

 Federal contractors, grantees, and subgrantees

-These organizations would face broader anti-retaliation obligations because the bill covers more protected conduct, including refusing illegal orders and disclosures tied to competition and negotiation phases, not just contract performance.
+These organizations face broader anti-retaliation obligations, because the bill covers more protected conduct — refusing illegal orders and reporting problems during the competition and negotiation stages, not just during the work itself.

 Executive branch officials